-In the late 1980s, Helen Bidgood-Parsons and Kimberley Bowe were coaches with the YMCA adapted aquatics program at Wedgewood Park Community Centre.
+In the late 1980s, Helen Bidgood-Parsons and Kimberley Bowe were coaches with the YMCA-adapted aquatics program at Wedgewood Park Community Centre.
 Helen and Kim were aware of the Special Olympics movement and every time they were in Toronto they visited with the National Executive Director, Mark Woods to talk about starting a Special Olympics program in Newfoundland and Labrador.
 In September 1985, Mark had good news for the duo; Mr. Tom Woodford of Tom Woodford Ltd had just seen a movie about Special Olympics and wanted to know how to start the organization in Newfoundland and Labrador.
-Mr. Woodford was involved the Newfoundland and Labrador Automobile Dealers Association and offered to donate $5 for every new car they sold!
+Mr. Woodford was involved in the Newfoundland and Labrador Automobile Dealers Association and offered to donate $5 for every new car they sold!
 This enabled the adapted aquatics program to send 4 athletes (Bernadette Beehan, Jimmy Hunt, Sheilagh Murphy and Margaret Rahal) to the 1986 National Games in Calgary.

 The Canadian connection

 The Special Olympics movement was founded by Eunice Kennedy Shriver, with the very first event held in 1968 on Soldier Field in Chicago.
 But the competition was inspired by discoveries made by a Canadian researcher.

 In the early 1960s, a group of students at Toronto’s Beverley School became the test group for Dr. Frank Hayden, a sport scientist at the University of Toronto.
 Dr. Hayden was studying the effects of regular exercise on the fitness levels of children with an intellectual disability.